melissawen/melissawen.github.io/_posts/2023-12-11-amd-display-debugging-tips.md

 ## Don't give up!

+Debugging issues in the AMD display driver can be challenging, but by following these tips and leveraging available resources, you can significantly improve your chances of success.

 **Worth mentioning:** This blog post builds upon my talk, ["I'm not an AMD expert, but..."](https://www.youtube.com/watch?v=CMm-yhsMB7U) presented at the 2022 XDC.
 It shares guidelines that helped me debug AMD